juanchinovas/pdf-generator/README.md

 See postman [collection](../demo/pdf-generator-test.postman_collection.json) for mare example,

-> If you need more functionality in your HTML tamplate you can add the &nbsp;&nbsp; `mixins: Array`&nbsp;&nbsp; properties to the window object to extend Vue.js default functionality.
+> If you need more functionality in your HTML template you can add the &nbsp;&nbsp; `mixins: Array`&nbsp;&nbsp; properties to the window object to extend Vue.js default functionality.

 ## API